Xerbin/Migel/README.md

 Your Migel code gets translated into JavaScript, which then runs like any other JS code.
 Simple, right?

-> We might build a real compiler someday… but for now, transpilation keeps things light
+> I might build a real compiler. but for now, transpilation keeps things light

 ---